 The United States federal income tax consequences of the receipt, exercise or redemption of the subscription rights granted to eligible members of Nodak, the ESOP, and the directors, officers and employees of Nodak Mutual are uncertain.
 We intend to take the position that, for U.S. federal income tax purposes, eligible members will be treated as transferring their membership rights in Nodak Mutual to NI Holdings in exchange for subscription rights to purchase Company common stock, and that any gain realized by an eligible member as a result of the receipt of a subscription right that is determined to have ascertainable fair market value on the date of such deemed exchange must be recognized and included in such eligible member's gross income for federal income tax purposes.
-As described below, because whether or not the subscription right will have value to a particular eligible member will not be known until the determination is made whether the subscription right will be redeemed or exercised with respect to the eligible member, we believe that income should not be recognized for federal income tax purposes until the date the conversion becomes effective.
+As described below, because whether or not the subscription rights will have value to a particular eligible member will not be known until the determination is made whether the subscription right will be redeemed or exercised with respect to the eligible member, we believe that income should not be recognized for federal income tax purposes until the date the conversion becomes effective.

 Feldman Financial has advised us that it believes the value of each subscription right is \$0.67 based upon the methodology required by the North Dakota conversion statute.
 Such value will be used to determine the amount to be paid to any eligible member who elects or is deemed to elect to have such subscription rights redeemed, and any eligible member who receives cash in redemption of such eligible member's subscription rights should use such value to determine the member's taxable gain upon redemption of the subscription rights.
 An eligible member who elects to exercise the subscription rights will not receive any cash payment for such subscription rights, and will not receive any reduction in the amount such eligible member will be required to pay for shares of Company common stock upon exercise of the subscription rights, but shall pay the same amount per share of common stock as other persons who purchase shares of Company common stock in the offering.
-It thus appears that subscription rights received by an eligible member.
-However, the Internal Revenue Service could disagree with that conclusion and assert that subscription rights received by an eligible member to determine taxable gain on receipt of the subscription rights.
+It thus appears that subscription rights received by an eligible member who exercises the subscription rights to purchase common stock will not have any ascertainable fair market value with respect to that eligible member.
+However, the Internal Revenue Service could disagree with that conclusion and assert that subscription rights received by an eligible member who elects to exercise such subscription rights do have a value that must be used by such eligible member to determine taxable gain on receipt of the subscription rights.
 Furthermore, the Internal Revenue Service takes the position that the tax basis of membership rights is zero, but there is a conflict of authority on that issue.
 Therefore, you should consult your tax advisors with respect to the potential tax consequences to you of the receipt, exercise and expiration of subscription rights.